The Acquisition and Leveraged Finance Review: Canada

-In addition, certain statutory charges will continue to have priority over a secured lender's claim in a bankruptcy, including, among others, claims for unremitted employee source deductions, certain employee claims that are paid by the Canadian federal government under the Wage Earner Protection Act and certain employee and employer pension plan contributions that are due and unpaid.
-In a CCAA restructuring or BIA proposal, generally speaking, the restructuring plan or proposal for the insolvent borrower must provide for the payment of certain employee and other claims unless otherwise agreed by the relevant parties.
-Notably, a number of the Canadian federal and provincial statutory deemed trusts and charges that can prime a lender's security outside a bankruptcy for unpaid amounts, such as vacation pay and sales tax, would be reversed in a bankruptcy of the insolvent borrower.29 This might not be the case, however, where a statutory trust satisfies the general principles of trust law for creating a true trust, in which case the assets impressed with the trust would be excluded from any distribution to the insolvent borrower's secured creditors.30
+In addition, certain statutory claims will continue to have priority over a secured lender's claim in an insolvency proceeding.
+In a bankruptcy scenario, these include claims for unremitted employee source deductions, certain employee claims that are paid by the Canadian federal government under the Wage Earner Protection Act, and certain employee and employer pension plan contributions that are due and unpaid.
+In a CCAA restructuring or a BIA proposal, generally, the restructuring plan or proposal for the insolvent borrower must provide for the payment of certain employee and other claims unless otherwise agreed by the relevant parties.
+Notably, a number of the Canadian federal and provincial statutory deemed trusts that can prime a lender's security outside a bankruptcy for unpaid amounts, such as vacation pay and sales taxes, will be reversed in a bankruptcy of the insolvent borrower.31 However, where a statutory trust satisfies the general principles of trust law for creating a true trust, the assets impressed with the trust would be excluded from any distribution to the insolvent borrower's secured creditors in the bankruptcy proceedings.32

 As noted above, certain pension claims may rank in priority to a lender's security in the event of a borrower's insolvency.
-The Supreme Court of Canada decision in Indalex Limited (Re),31 however, created some doubt as to the priority afforded to the amount of any funding deficiency arising in connection with the wind-up (a wind-up deficiency) of a borrower's defined benefit pension plan.
-Prior to this decision, it was generally thought that the deemed trust provisions of the applicable pension legislation would not apply to a wind-up deficiency.
-Although the Supreme Court made it clear that a deemed trust could apply to a wind-up deficiency, and that the claim for such amount would be subordinate to a court-ordered charge securing debtor-in-possession financing for the insolvent borrower, the court did not opine on the relative priority of liens on the accounts receivable and inventory securing indebtedness existing at the time a CCAA order is made.32 Lenders providing financing to a Canadian borrower that has a defined benefit plan registered in Canada or to acquire a target with such a plan should determine whether a deemed trust could apply to a wind-up deficiency under the applicable pension legislation and consider the impact on their security position in the event of an insolvency.
+The Supreme Court of Canada decision in Indalex Limited (Re),33 however, created some doubt as to the priority afforded to the amount of any funding deficiency arising in connection with the wind-up (a wind-up deficiency) of a borrower's defined benefit pension plan.
+Before this decision, it was generally thought that the deemed trust provisions of the applicable pension legislation would not apply to a wind-up deficiency.
+Although the Supreme Court made it clear that a deemed trust could apply to a wind-up deficiency and that the claim for that amount would be subordinate to a court-ordered charge securing debtor-in-possession financing for the insolvent borrower, the court did not opine on the relative priority of liens on the accounts receivable and inventory securing indebtedness existing at the time a CCAA order is made.34 Lenders providing financing to a Canadian borrower that has a defined benefit plan registered in Canada or to acquire a target with such a plan should determine whether a deemed trust could apply to a wind-up deficiency under the applicable pension legislation, and consider the impact on their security position in the event of an insolvency.

-Lenders should also be aware of a notable decision of the Supreme Court of Canada, Orphan Well Association, et al. v.
-Grant Thornton Limited et. al. (Redwater),33 which considered Alberta's provincial regulatory regime regarding abandonment and reclamation obligations (or end-of-life obligations with respect to abandoned oil wells).34 The Alberta Energy Regulator issued orders under the provincial regulatory regime requiring Redwater Energy Corporation, an insolvent oil and gas company, to fulfil its end-of-life obligations.
+Lenders should also be aware of a notable decision of the Supreme Court of Canada, Orphan Well Association et al v.
+Grant Thornton Limited et al (Redwater),35 which considered Alberta's provincial regulatory regime regarding abandonment and reclamation obligations (or end-of-life obligations) with respect to abandoned oil wells.36 The Alberta Energy Regulator issued orders under the provincial regulatory regime requiring Redwater Energy Corporation, an insolvent oil and gas company, to fulfil its end-of-life obligations.

-The treatment of environmental obligations in insolvency is an evolving issue and the applicable provincial regulatory regime will factor significantly into a court's determination.36 Lenders will want to ensure they understand the applicable provincial regulatory regime, and its application in a potential insolvency, as well as ensure that lending values account for such risks where a Canadian borrower has potential environmental liabilities.
+The treatment of environmental obligations in insolvency is an evolving issue, and the applicable provincial regulatory regime will factor significantly into a court's determination.39 Lenders will want to ensure they understand the applicable provincial regulatory regime, and its application in a potential insolvency, as well as ensure that lending values account for such risks where a Canadian borrower has potential environmental liabilities.

 ii Equitable subordination

 Under the US Bankruptcy Code, the doctrine of equitable subordination allows courts to subordinate creditor claims to those of lower-ranking creditors.
 This extraordinary remedy is typically reserved for situations of egregious conduct on the part of creditors, because it supplants negotiated contractual arrangements between parties.
-For a claimant to succeed in subordinating a creditor claim, it must demonstrate that the creditor engaged in inequitable conduct, that the conduct harmed other creditors of the bankrupt company or conferred upon the creditor an unfair advantage, and that the subordination is consistent with the remainder of the US Bankruptcy Code.
+For a claimant to succeed in subordinating a creditor claim, it must demonstrate that the creditor engaged in inequitable conduct, that the conduct harmed other creditors of the bankrupt company or that an unfair advantage was conferred on the creditor, and that the subordination is consistent with the remainder of the US Bankruptcy Code.

-Although there is no equivalent legislative provision in Canada, recent decisions by Canadian courts have suggested that the doctrine of equitable subordination could potentially be adopted in certain circumstances.
+Although there is no equivalent legislative provision in Canada, Canadian courts have suggested that the doctrine of equitable subordination could potentially be adopted in certain circumstances.
 In Indalex, the Supreme Court of Canada affirmed the 'wait and see' approach it espoused in Canada Deposit Insurance Corp v.
-Canadian Commercial Bank,37 whereby rather than ruling one way on the doctrine's applicability, it declared that the facts at hand did not give rise to a claim for equitable subordination and left its determination for a later date.38 Subsequently, in its recent decision in US Steel Canada Inc (Re),39 the Ontario Court of Appeal ruled that the CCAA court does not have the jurisdiction under the CCAA to grant the remedy of equitable subordination.
+Canadian Commercial Bank,40 whereby rather than ruling one way on the doctrine's applicability, it declared that the facts at hand did not give rise to a claim for equitable subordination and left its determination for a later date.41 In its subsequent decision in US Steel Canada Inc (Re)42 the Ontario Court of Appeal ruled that the CCAA court does not have the jurisdiction under the CCAA to grant the remedy of equitable subordination.
 The Ontario Court of Appeal, however, left the door open for equitable subordination to apply in a BIA context on the basis that the BIA provides the court with express jurisdiction in equity.
 Leave to appeal to the Supreme Court of Canada was granted in respect of the Ontario Court of Appeal's decision in US Steel; however, the appeal was discontinued and the Ontario Court of Appeal decision remains the authority in Canada.

 iii Second lien financings